June 24th & July 1 / 8 / 15 / 22 / 29th

 Race Briefing: 6:50pm

-McLeans Island Road.
-We will be holding racing / registration / start / finish in the same area where the 12/6 Hour event is held.
-The gate to this venue is approx 1km east of the main McLean’s Forest Park Car park entrance and will have signage saying ‘NIGHT RACING’.
+Registration / start / finish is in the same area where the 10/6 Hour event is held.
+The gate to the venue is approx 1km east of the main McLean’s Forest Park Car park entrance and will have signage at the gate saying ‘NIGHT RACING’.

 There are two entry options for Night Racing: